Skip to content

 Set the project units to Millimeters (mm) or Inches (in).

-Change the project units of measure at any time by pressing the mm or in button found between the Numeric Edits toolbar and the Text Tools toolbar.
+Change the project units of measure at any time by pressing the mm / in button in the Numeric Edits Toolbar.

 Switch Units of Measure button